 The NFIP encourages communities to promote awareness of flood hazards, flood risk, and the availability of flood insurance, and provides incentives through the CRS for such activities.
 The development of a PPI allows the District to focus on the effectiveness of outreach programs.
-Approval of this Resolution would allow for the continuation of the PPI and maximum credit for the se activities under the CRS, which could provide benefit to flood insurance policy holders.
+Approval of this Resolution would allow for the continuation of the PPI and would allow for maximum credit of these activities under the CRS, which could provide benefit to flood insurance policy holders.